kjnat/alx-zero_day/README.md

-This is mandatory in all ALX School projects
+This is mandatory in all ALX School project